 Blood Orange Cranberry Sauce Recipe

-As little kids walking to the fields with our grandpa, we would pass by dozens of cranberry bushes on the side of the road.
-We always stuffed our pockets with them and have cranberry fights along the way.
+Every year that I make this orange cranberry sauce I remember us as little kids.
+Just walking to the fields with our grandpa, we would pass by dozens of cranberry bushes on the side of the road.
+We always stuffed our pockets with them and had cranberry fights along the way.

-As I matured I stopped using cranberries to hit my brother and started using them in muffins and in a blood orange sauce for the perfect side dish to the Thanksgiving dinner.
+As I matured I stopped using cranberries to hit my brother and started using them in muffins and in an insane vanilla blood orange sauce for the perfect side dish to the Thanksgiving dinner.

 The perfect berry citrusy aroma with hints of vanilla, so good you might just want to eat it with a spoon and some creamy Brie cheese.